-With the holidays over and your new product or electronic device firmly in hand, you may find that you are one of those consumers who is having some technical troubles with your purchase.
-Perhaps you’ve noticed that your new laptop’s battery is draining quicker than it should, or maybe you’ve noticed a functionality problem with your smartphone.
+We love keeping up with the latest and greatest technologies, but sometimes we find that we’re one of those consumers having some technical troubles with our new purchases.
+Perhaps we’ve noticed that our new laptop’s battery is draining quicker than it should, or maybe we’ve noticed a functionality problem with our smartphone.

-Back in the day, you could readily get in touch with the largest companies in the United States by calling any one their army of customer service reps via phone.
-The wait times would often be long or erratic, but you knew you could get a hold of a real person.
+Back in the day, you could readily get in touch with the largest companies in the United States by calling any one of their army of customer service reps via phone.
+The wait times would often be long or erratic, but you knew you could get in touch with a real person.

 Here’s how to reach a real person at some of the world’s biggest companies

 Technology has dramatically changed the customer service landscape.
 Nowadays, you’re just as likely to report issues and solve problems via email, Facebook, or even Twitter.